nachomirsol/frontendMasters/javascript-thp/readme.md

 user1.increment();
 ```

-- Image of the flat arrow
+- Image of the flat arrow whith the this execution context

 ### Classes

+Javascript will take care of keeping methods in the prototype object with the class and constructor solution.
 We are writting our shared methods separately from our object constructor itself (off in the User.prototype object)
 Other languages let us do this all in one place.
 Nothing changes under the hood, only you have the name class and everything is wrapped.